-jacorb.logfile=c:/tmp/\$implname
+'''

+jacorb.logfile=c:/tmp/$implname

+'''

 and the jacorb.implname property has been set, output will be logged to a file with the same name as the jacorb.implname property value.
 See section 3.2.5 for more information on the jacorb.implname property.
+If jacorb.logfile.append is set it will append to the file rather than overwriting it.
+It is also possible to specify the maximum size of the logfile(through jacorb.logfile.maxLogSize) and the number of logfiles to use (through jacorb.logfile.rotateCount).

 The default formatting of JDK logs is quite verbose, using two lines of output for every log entry.
 We have provided a LogFormatter class that gives a more succinct output.
 This class is named org.jacorb.config.JacORBLogFormatter and is used whenever JacORB configures the logging system itself.